yoctobyte/myupyide/README.md

 I used visual studio code for this project, but i did not include visual studio's files to the repository.

 ## Background
 This project was born out of necessity.
-While working on an Arduino BLE, I decided to transition to MicroPython.
-However, the available tools presented challenges.
-The Arduino-provided IDE for MicroPython, 'Arduino Lab', was not functioning as expected.
-I also tried OpenMV's editor, the officially supported one by Arduino, but faced issues there too.
+While working on an microcontroller project, I decided to transition my code to MicroPython.
+I was not happy with the available IDE's (Arduino Lab, OpenMV).
+Hence, i hacked together an IDE that can share the serial connection to the uC board.

-In response, I created this IDE tailored for MicroPython.
-The primary goals were to keep files locally on the PC, ensure easy synchronization with the microcontroller, and provide access to the REPL.
-The serial port needed to be shared between the REPL terminal and various IO functions.
-With AI's assistance, I developed an editor that allows opening multiple Python files, synchronizing them to the microcontroller, and testing functionalities within the terminal.
-This streamlined the development process, reducing the time between code changes and testing.
+The general idea is, to keep files locally on the PC, have easy synchronization of files to the microcontroller, and have access to the REPL.

-Having used this editor for several months, I recognized its quirks but also its value.
-When I transitioned my hardware to an ESP32, the editor remained consistent, requiring no changes.
-I've decided to release it in its current state, believing it could be beneficial to others.
-This background serves as a testament to the project's journey and its adaptability.
+This results in a quick turn-around time between making code changes and testing them on the REPL.

+I'm using it intensively for some months now, figured i might as well share the code.
+If it's useful to me, maybe it is for someone else.

 ## Disclaimer
 This project was crafted with the aid of AI to hasten development.